grinnell-cs/csc151-images/_mps/fractals.md

 ;;; the primary color.
 ```

+**Warning**: Because shapes generally can't have fractional width or height, you may find that `fractal-triangle` produces triangles that are slightly bigger than expected.
+Such a result is acceptable.
+You'll notice all of our tests use a size that's a power of two to address such issues.

 b.
 Write a procedure, `rgb-fractal-triangle`, that makes a fractal triangle in which the top triangle is "redder" than the basic color, the lower-left triangle is "greener" than the basic color, and the lower-right triangle is "bluer" than the basic color.

 ```